zubxxr/multi-vehicle-avp/docs/index.md

 ## Getting Started

+This AVP implementation builds on the [Multi-Vehicle AV Framework](https://zubxxr.github.io/multi-vehicle-framework).
+Make sure the framework is installed and set up before proceeding.

-To get started with running the AVP system, see the [System Architecture](GettingStarted/SystemArchitecture/index.md) page.
+Once the framework is ready, see the [System Architecture](GettingStarted/SystemArchitecture/index.md) page to begin running the AVP system.

-For a condensed list of frequently used commands, see the [Developer Quick Commands](DeveloperGuide/QuickCommands/index.md) page.
+For a condensed list of frequently used commands, refer to the [Developer Quick Commands](DeveloperGuide/QuickCommands/index.md) page.

 ## Troubleshooting